13333333333333/India-Vix/Baltimore Crime Rate/README.md

 ### Baltimore Crime Rate Forecast

-This data is sourced from [this link](https://data.world/data-society/city-of-baltimore-crime-data).
+This data is sourced from [this](https://data.world/data-society/city-of-baltimore-crime-data).
 It uses Holt-Winters forecasting to predict a 1 moth crime rate in the Baltimore State.
 Key informations:
 - Crime rate is decreasing in general